Mid-West Family Broadcasting

 Mid-West Family Broadcasting is an independently owned broadcasting company based in Madison, Wisconsin.
 The company owns and manages radio stations in Madison, Wisconsin, Eau Claire, Wisconsin, La Crosse, Wisconsin, Benton Harbor/St. Joseph, Michigan, South Bend/Elkhart, Indiana, Springfield, Illinois, Springfield, Missouri, and Rockford, Illinois.
 In 2013 Mid-West Family purchased the Maverick stations in Rockford, Illinois and Eau Claire, Wisconsin.
 This added 11 stations starting May 1, 2013 with an LMA.

-On November 2, 2015, Gray Television agreed to sell the WSBT radio group to Mid-West Family when the deal to acquire the television and radio assets of Schurz Communications closes.
-This will add four stations in the Michiana area to Mid-West's lineup.
+On November 2, 2015, Gray Television agreed to sell the WSBT radio group to Mid-West Family when the deal to acquire the television and radio assets of Schurz Communications closed.
+This added four stations in the Michiana area to Mid-West's lineup.